yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 ## Controller changes

 [german77](https://github.com/german77) is the undisputed king of this section again.
-He continutes the endless quest of providing the best user input experience possible.
+He continues the endless quest of providing the best user input experience possible.

 german77 noticed that motion continued reporting data even when disabled, causing `Pokémon Let’s Go, Eevee/Pikachu!` to spam `StopSixAxisSensor` errors in the logs.
 While working on this, he also noticed a missing parameter, `delta_time`.